College Factual by our College Data Analytics Team

 Along with the option to major in Dental Assisting, students have the option to specialize in Dental Hygiene, Dental Laboratory Technology, and Dental Services and Allied Professions.

-Rapid Growth in Dental Support Services Degrees Awarded
+Dental Support Services Degrees in the United States

 #82 Most Popular Major

-Our 2023 Best Dental Support Services Schools ranking analyzes 322 of these schools to determine the best overall colleges for dental support services students.
+In 2021-2022, dental support services was the 82nd most popular major nationwide with 26,024 degrees awarded.
+Our 2025 Best Dental Support Services Schools ranking analyzes 321 of these schools to determine the best overall colleges for dental support services students.
 Continue reading to check out one of our many unbiased rankings of dental support programs later in this article.

 Best Dental Support Services Schools by Degree